-Construction Phase
+Construction Phase Impacts

 The project as proposed does not require 'construction activities to take place, as such the potential impacts thereof is considered irrelevant.
 This EIA application is for the expansion and related operation of facilities for the slaughter of animals where the daily product throughput will be increased.
 Ramskop Abattoir is currently registered to slaughter 600 sheep/ goats per day (100 Units).
 It is proposed that the slaughter capacity be increased from 600 to 1000 sheep/goats per day (167 Units).
 Quantities of solid waste will be produced during the operational phase.
-The amount of waste water that from the abattoir will also be increased.
+The amount of wastewater from the abattoir will also be increased.
+The wastewater produced by the abattoir gets discharged at Calvinia Wastewater Treatment Plant ("WWTP").

-Operational Phase
+Operational Phase Impacts

-Freshwater resources: Negligible, possible
+Freshwater resources: Negligible, UnlikelyGroundwater resources: Negligible, Unlikely

-Groundwater resources: Negligible, possible

-Potential Impact on Archaeological Heritage: Negligible, unlikely
+Potential Impact on Archaeological Heritage: Negligible, Unlikely

-Waste Impact: Low-Negative, possible
+Solid Waste Impact: Low (Negative), Definite